awsdocs/aws-direct-connect-user-guide/doc_source/create-vif.md

    1. For **Prefixes you want to advertise**, enter the IPv4 CIDR destination addresses \(separated by commas\) to which traffic should be routed over the virtual interface\.

-1. Choose **Continue**\.

-After you've created the virtual interface, you can download the router configuration for your device\.
+1. Download the router configuration for your device\.
 For more information, see [Downloading the Router Configuration File](#vif-router-config)\.

 **To create a public virtual interface using the command line or API**